-2016 - now: Assistant professor at the Faculty of Engineering Technology at the University of Twente.
+2016 - now: Assistant professor (associate professor since 2018) at the Faculty of Engineering Technology at the University of Twente.

 2011 - 2016: Assistant professor at the Faculty of Science and Technology and the Faculty of Constructive Sciences of the Universiteit Twente, using simulations and statistical mechanical theory to explore the assembly of clathrin-coated pits against a cell membrane, developing polymorph patchy particles to explore the aggregation processes of alpha-synuclein in Parkinson's disease, and derived & validated a quaternion-based rotational Brownian Dynamics algorithm.